Sqitch is a database change management application. What makes it different from your typical migration-style approaches? A few things:

 Database changes may declare dependencies on other changes — even changes from other Sqitch projects.
 This ensures proper order of execution, even when you’ve committed changes to your VCS out-of-order.

-Sqitch manages changes and dependencies via a plan file, and employs a Merkle tree pattern similar to Git and Blockchain to ensure deployment integrity.
+Sqitch manages changes and dependencies via a plan file, employing a Merkle tree pattern similar to Git and Blockchain to ensure deployment integrity.
 As such, there is no need to number your changes, although you can if you want.
 Sqitch doesn’t much care how you name your changes.

 Ready to give Sqitch a try?
 Download it now or read the docs.